Essimsek/-Amazon-Price-Tracker/README.md

     Enter a custom name for the app (e.g., "AmazonPriceTracker").
     Click "Generate."
     Copy the generated app password; you will use this as your SENDER_PASSWORD in the .env file.

+6. Update the recipient_email, product_url and last price value(last_price.txt) variables in the script with your desired values.

+7. run the script:
+    python price_tracker.py